WDDnguyen/ECSE428_Project/README.md

 Files included in this exact path are used to control the various UI views and obtain any releveant data for a given view.
 Each class has a corresponding xml file in _"src/main/res/layout/"_.
 Each xml file serves as the actual design of UI elements for that view, and additional xml files are also included for various popup dialogues needed within the app.
 The xml files are organized by the _"/app/src/main/AndroidManifest.xml"_ file, which dictates the initial view and relates all views with their corresponding Activity class.

 * _LoginActivity.java_<br/>
 This class controls the login page that is first presented to the user when the app opens.
 It includes a function to authenticate the entered username and password, and a function to handle signups.
-When the login button is pressed, the system queries for the list of users in the database and checks if the username password is correct.
+When the login button is pressed, the system queries for the list of users in the database and checks if the username and password is correct.
 If it succeeds, the system is directed to _HomeActivity.java_ and the user is logged in.
 If it fails, an error prompt is shown.
 When the signup button is pressed, the system queries the list of users in the database and checks if the username already exists.
 If the username does not exist, the user is signed up with the entered username and password.
-If the username already exists, an error prompt is shown.<br/>
+If the username already exists, an error prompt is shown.

 	The login activity also facilitates admin users.
 By adding the string "@admin" to the end of a username, an admin account will be created when the signup button is pressed.
 If an admin username is entered and the login succeeds, the system is directed to _AdminHomeActivity.java_ instead.

 * _HomeActivity.java_ <br/>
 This class controls the landing page for gym user .
 The user is presented with the following buttons to proceed with generating a workout: